Kitware/CMake/Help/variable/CMAKE_VS_WINDOWS_TARGET_PLATFORM_VERSION.rst

   as documented by :ref:`Visual Studio Platform Selection`, that SDK version is selected.

+* Otherwise, if the ``WindowsSDKVersion`` environment variable is set to an available SDK version, that version is selected.
+  This is intended for use in environments established by ``vcvarsall.bat`` or similar scripts.

+  .. versionadded:: 3.27
+    This is enabled by policy :policy:`CMP0149`.

 * Otherwise, if :variable:`CMAKE_SYSTEM_VERSION` is set to an available SDK version, that version is selected.